 Glass Studio Video Library

 Our video library is in three categories.
-We have short previews of our most popular classes, coverage of our visiting artists, and multiple tastes of what it's like to attend our Third Wednesday/Third Thursday music and glass performance art series.
-That's where we'll start.
+We have short previews of our most popular classes, coverage of our visiting artists, and multiple tastes of what it's like to attend our Third Thursday/Third Wednesday music and glass performance art series.

 Glass Art as Performance Art